streamx-co/try.elinq/docs/SqlServerTutorial/UDF.md

 # SQL Server User-defined Functions

 > The only relevant section in the *Advanced* menu is UDF.
-Others are [DDL](https://en.wikipedia.org/wiki/Data_definition_language), which is not yet supported by XLinq.
+Others are [DDL](https://en.wikipedia.org/wiki/Data_definition_language), which is not yet supported by ELINQ.

 **We suggest to open the corresponding [tutorial page](https://www.sqlservertutorial.net/sql-server-user-defined-functions/) and go over the examples "side by side".**